tanmoythander/node-rest-server/README.md

 	npm install

 wait for it to be completed.
-It usually takes a minute to complete.<br>
+It usually takes a minute or less to complete.<br>
-It will download all the dependencies, build the project and serve the build on browser<br><br>
+It will download all the dependencies.<br><br>

 <b>4.
 Now run the command</b>